Erudika/paraio.org/src/monolite/partials/030-oauth.md

 Support for generic OAuth authentication is implemented by the `GenericOAuth2Filter`.
 The default URL for this filter is `/oauth2_auth`.

+The endpoint expects an `appid` value from the 'state' parameter, e.g. `?state={appid}`.
+If that parameter is missing, the default (root) app will be used as authentication target.

 These are the configuration options for this filter:

 <table class="table table-striped">